DIAGNijmegen/website-content/content/pages/highlights/nathan-kaufman-lecture-van-der-laak-uscap19.md

 title: Nathan Kaufman timely topics lecture for Jeroen van der Laak at USCAP 2019
 date: 22-03-2019
+description: Jeroen van der Laak was honored as Nathan Kaufman timely topics lecturer at the 108th annual meeting of the United States and Canadian Academy of Pathology (USCAP).
 picture: USCAP_1.jpg
 groups: diag, pathology